David Berkowitz: Satanic cult accomplice claims

 In 1979, Berkowitz mailed a book about witchcraft to police in North Dakota.
 He had underlined several passages and written a few marginal notes, including the phrase: "Arliss [sic] Perry, Hunted, Stalked and Slain.
 Followed to Calif.
 Stanford University."
-The reference was to Arlis Perry, a 19-year-old North Dakota newlywed who had been murdered at Stanford on October 12, 1974.
+The reference was to Arlis Perry, a nineteen-year-old North Dakota newlywed who had been murdered at Stanford on October 12, 1974.
 Her death, and the notorious abuse of her corpse in a chapel on campus, was a widely reported case.
 Berkowitz mentioned the Perry attack in other letters, suggesting that he knew details of it from the perpetrator himself.
 Local police investigators interviewed him but by 2004 had concluded he had "nothing of value to offer."
-The Perry case was solved in 2018.
+The Perry case was solved in 2018, with the perpetrator, Stanford security guard Stephen Blake Crawford, having no known connection to Berkowitz.

 After his admission to Sullivan prison, Berkowitz began to claim that he had joined a Satanic cult in the spring of 1975.
 In 1993, he made these claims known when he announced to the press that he had killed only three of the Son of Sam victims: Lauria, Esau, and Suriani.
-In his revised version of the events, Berkowitz said that other shooters were involved and that he fired the gun only in the first attack (Lauria and Valenti) and the sixth (Esau and Suriani).
-He said that he and several other cult members were involved in every incident by planning the events, providing early surveillance of the victims, and acting as lookouts and drivers at the crime scenes.
+In his revised version of the events, Berkowitz claimed that other shooters were involved and that he had only been the gunman in the Lauria—Valenti and Esau—Suriani attacks.
+He said that he and several other cult members were involved in every incident by planning the events, providing early surveillance of the victims and acting as lookouts and getaway drivers at the murder scenes.
 Berkowitz stated that he could not divulge the names of most of his accomplices without putting his family directly at risk.